Bronzolo

-Bronzolo ([bronˈdzɔːlo]; Branzoll [branˈtsɔl]) is a comune (municipality) in South Tyrol in northern Italy, located about 11 km south of the city of Bolzano.
-It is one of only five mainly Italian speaking municipalities in South Tyrol.
+Bronzolo ([bronˈdzɔːlo]; Branzoll [branˈtsɔl]) is a comune (municipality) and a village in South Tyrol in northern Italy, located about 11 km south of the city of Bolzano.
+It is one of only six mainly Italian speaking municipalities in South Tyrol.

 Geography

 As of 30 November 2010, it had a population of 2,652 and an area of 7.4 km2.

 Bronzolo borders the following municipalities: Aldein, Laives, Deutschnofen, Auer and Vadena.